Social norms

 2 Marit ayin

 Marit Ayin, a principle in Jewish law and moral philosophy, has come up in conversation recently several times in the context of setting workplace norms.
-It seems to server as a complement to gaslighting.
-In combination with dan l’kaf zechus (“judge your fellow favorably”) which sounds rather like a Postel’s Law for ethics.
+It seems to serve as a complement to gaslighting.
+In combination with dan l’kaf zechus (“judge your fellow favourably”) which sounds rather like a Postel’s Law for ethics.

 Here is one of many online explanations I could find: